Tomm0017/rsmod/README.md

     on the object, it will throw an error when you start the server.
     2. To use the 'scheduler' we have to wrap the code in ``Player.queue``.
     3. We make our player perform animation ``879``.
-    4. The code is then signalled to wait for 2 **game cycles** (a game cycle is 600 milliseconds).
+    4. Signal the code to wait for 2 **game cycles** (a single game cycle is 600 milliseconds).
-    5. After the specified amount of ticks have gone by (in this case, 2 ticks), the rest of the code is executed, this includes ``player.animate(-1)`` which will reset the player's animation since they have already chopped down the logs!
+    5. After the specified amount of cycles have gone by (in this case, 2 cycles), the rest of the code is executed, this includes ``player.animate(-1)`` which will reset the player's animation since they have already chopped down the logs!